BioJulia/BioStructures.jl/docs/src/documentation.md

 writemmcif("1EN2_out.dic", mmcif_dict)
 ```

-Multi-character chain IDs can be written to mmCIF files but will throw an error when written to a PDB file as the PDB format only has one character allocated to the chain ID.
+Multi-character chain IDs can be written to mmCIF files but will throw an error when written to a PDB file as the PDB file format only has one character allocated to the chain ID.

 If you want the PDB record line for an `Atom`, use `pdbline`.
 For example: